 Estate Planning Tips

-- Estate planning isn’t easy, and finding a financial advisor can help you work through all the details — including but not limited to using living trusts.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Estate planning isn’t easy.
+A financial advisor can help you work through all the details to set up a living trust.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you write a will, make sure to name guardians for your children.
 It isn’t pleasant to think about, but you’ll sleep better knowing you have a plan in place.